-We are pleased to submit this Actuarial Valuation and Review as of October 1, 2020.
+We are pleased to submit this Actuarial Valuation and Review as of October 1, 2021.
 The census information on which our calculations were based was prepared by the Plan and the financial information was provided by the City's Finance Department.
 That assistance is gratefully acknowledged.
-The actuarial valuation report was accepted by the Board of Trustees for approval at the April 22, 2021 Board meeting.
-Section 5 (GASB Information) has since been added to the report, with no other changes

-Statement by Enrolled Actuary: This actuarial valuation and/or cost determination was prepared and completed by me, or under my direct supervision, and I acknowledge responsibility for the results.
+Statement by Enrolled Actuary: This actuarial valuation was prepared and completed by me, or under my direct supervision, and I acknowledge responsibility for the results.
 To the best of my knowledge, the results are complete and accurate, and in my opinion, the techniques and assumptions used are reasonable and meet the requirements and intent of part VII, Chapter 112, Florida Statutes.
 There is no benefit or expense to be provided by the plan and/or paid from the plan's assets for which liabilities or current costs have not been established or otherwise taken into account in the valuation.
 All known events or trends which may require a material increase in plan costs or required contribution rates have been taken into account in the valuation.